 - Appropriate credit for previous education will be granted.

 - All students using VA benefits must make satisfactory progress toward their educational objectives.
-In general, unsatisfactory progress for veteran's benefits is considered attainment of less than a 2.0 grade point average for two consecutive terms (3.0 for graduate students).
+In general, unsatisfactory progress for veteran's benefits is considered attainment of less than a 2.0 grade point average for two consecutive terms, or 3.0 for graduate students.
 Students who withdraw from the University may have their benefits terminated as of the beginning of the term of withdrawal.
 If a student is dismissed for academic reasons, benefits will be terminated as of the date of dismissal.
 The Veterans Administration must counsel students who have had their benefits terminated in this manner before their benefits will be restored.
 Students who fail to complete all courses attempted in a term will have their benefits adjusted.

-- Students who withdraw from a course (or courses) in the middle of the term will have their benefits adjusted except in extenuating circumstances.
-In cases in which students do not return for the next term, benefits will be terminated on the ending date of the previous term.
+- Students who withdraw from one or more courses in the middle of the term will have their benefits adjusted, except in extenuating circumstances.
+In cases in which students do not return for the next term benefits will be terminated on the ending date of the previous term.

-Additional information can be found online at U.S. Department of Veterans Affairs.
+Additional information can be found online at the U.S. Department of Veterans Affairs.